Imagine a world in which people with paralysis can move again, in which sight can be restored.

 This is the world that the more than 100 scientists at the Brown Institute for Brain Science are building, one discovery at a time, through collaborative research.

-- Steven Rasmussen, Benjamin Greenberg, and G. Rees Cosgrove are exploring how deep brain stimulation can help patients with intractable psychiatric illnesses.
+Steven Rasmussen, Benjamin Greenberg, and others are exploring how deep brain stimulation can help patients with intractable psychiatric illnesses.
 Such techniques could someday help many people with depression, obsessive compulsive disorder, and other conditions.

 Diane Lipscombe, Julie Kauer, and Christopher Moore are mapping the nerve circuitry invoked by pain.
 Possible impact?
 Relief for those afflicted with chronic pain.

 John Donoghue, Leigh Hochberg, Arto Nurmikko, and others are building brain implants that enable individuals to control computer cursors—and, recently, a robotic arm—with just their thoughts.
 The dream, says Hochberg, is to “one day reconnect the brain to limb,” enabling the person with paralysis to move again.